 Evaluators selected to participate in the Project will participate in four categories of activities: in-person events (4 total over the course of 12-15 months), webinars, partnership work with two participating programs (in person as well as via phone and web-conference), and consultation with a Lead Facilitator.
 Evaluators invited to participate will receive a $6000 stipend plus travel expenses for their 15-month commitment to the Project and to two partner programs.
 Any evaluator who continues their partnership with a program to develop a formal evaluation plan will receive an additional $2,500 stipend for each evaluation plan developed with a partner program (up to 2).
 At the end of the Project, participating evaluators will receive a PACE credential from Montclair State University.
-In addition, all Project evaluator "graduates" will have their name and contact information added to a publically available resource list on the websites of the John Templeton Foundation and the Research on Evaluation and Developmental Systems Science (REDSS) Lab at Montclair State University.
+In addition, all Project evaluator “graduates” will have their name and contact information added to a publicly available resource list on the websites of the John Templeton Foundation and the Institute for Research on Youth Thriving and Evaluation (RYTE Institute) at Montclair State University.

 Applicant evaluators must have knowledge of evaluation methods and concepts, and must currently be engaged in evaluation practice in some professional capacity.
 More advanced and expert evaluators will also be considered.
 The selection of this range of prior evaluation expertise will ensure that the evaluator participants will have the foundation of evaluation knowledge, skills, and experiences upon which to build.